ltwlf/graphql-arangodb/README.md

-# graphql-arangodb
+# arangorize (graphql-arangodb)

+_I forked this library from this project [graphql-arangoDB](https://github.com/a-type/graphql-arangodb) and added a schema generator.
+It it still not sure, if I will maintain my own library or contribute to the original one._

 An experimental library for 'translating' GraphQL operations into ArangoDB AQL queries which are designed to fetch all requested data in as few queries as possible.
 Flexibility is another objective; I want to empower the developer to define exactly how they want their GraphQL schema without being forced into a particular schema shape due to their database structure.

-## Maintainers Welcome

-I've moved on from the side project which drove me to create this library and I don't actively use it anymore.
-If there's a feature or bugfix you need, I encourage you to open a PR.
-If you'd like to take this project in a new direction, you're welcome to fork it!

 ## Example